amfoss/attendance-tracker/README.md

-# amFOSS Attendance Tracker
+# LabTrac
+LabTrac by amFOSS is a advanced attendance recording system in-place for the members of FOSS@Amrita, while they are in FOSSLab.
+It runs a cron-job at regular intervals on client systems, and sends a set containing WiFi networks in range, which is matched with other clients, to confirm presence together and award attendance.

 ## How it Works?
 1. Installs a cron job script in your machine, at regular intervals.
 2. During the installation, the member saves amFOSS CMS credentials on their machine, which will be used for authenticating the user.
-3. The list of WiFi Networks (Physical Address) around you are recorded, along with the timestamp, and your public IP Address.
+3. The list of WiFi Networks (BSSID) around you are recorded, along with the timestamp, and your public IP Address.
 4. All this data, along with the credentials are sent to amFOSS CMS server through API at regular intervals as AttendanceLogs.